dededecline/SST60/README.md

 - MX and Alps compatible
 - Indicator light positions for Caps Lock and Esc
 - Standard tray mount support
-- Gummy O-Ring support (Bakenko, ogre, etc.)
+- Gummy O-Ring support (Bakenko, ogre, etc. anything that h60 supports, this does too.)
 - USB-C or Unified Daughterboard (or equivalent with the same pinout)
 - Overcurrent and ESD protection
 - Flex meme cuts